Frequently Asked Questions about our Custom Wood Countertops, Butcher Block Countertops and Bar Tops

 Yes, wood is perfectly safe to use for cutting or chopping.
 In fact, studies have shown that wood is actually safer to use than plastic.
 Research indicates that bacteria, such as the salmonella often found on raw chicken, will thrive and multiply if not removed from plastic boards.
 On both new and used wood cutting surfaces, the bacteria dies off within 3 minutes.
 Researchers theorize that the porous surface of the wood deprives the bacteria of water, causing them to die.

 You should, however, always be diligent in cleaning any cutting surface.
-Scrub your wood top or cutting board clean with soapy water and a small amount of bleach after cutting foods such as raw meat or poultry, and recoat regularly with a light covering of mineral oil to maintain a lustrous look.
-All of our wood tops use FDA approved glues and and are hand rubbed with mineral oil to assure that no unsafe chemicals are used in the construction of your cutting boards.
+Scrub your wood top or cutting board clean with soapy water and a small amount of bleach after cutting foods such as raw meat or poultry, and recoat regularly with a light covering of Grothouse Original Oil to maintain a lustrous look.
+All of our wood tops include FDA approved glues and are hand rubbed with The Original Oil to assure that no unsafe chemicals are used in the construction of your cutting boards.

 Can I put hot pans directly on the surface of my wood top?